IronChariot/SimpleLLMEvalRunner/README.md

 ## TODO
 - [ ] Create a view of the results in more details, specifically a cross reference of how each model (down the left) do against each problem (across the top), as well as a view of the results where we should how well each model does in each of the difficulty categories.
-- [ ] When doing manual evaluation, instead of giving a 0-10 score, you can instead start typing a follow-up question, in case you want to maybe double check the LLM's understanding of something in the eval, or the 'reasoning' for its answer.
+- [ ] When doing manual evaluation, instead of giving a 0-100 score, you can instead start typing a follow-up question, in case you want to maybe double check the LLM's understanding of something in the eval, or the 'reasoning' for its answer.
 The response will then be displayed, at which point you can then give your rating or ask more questions.
 The follow-up questions and responses will be included in the record of the responses.
-- [ ] Allow a chosen LLM to evaluate a response, instead of having the user do it.
-Should use word-type evaluation scores that we can translate to a 0-10 score, rather than asking for a numeric score directly.
+- [x] Allow a chosen LLM to evaluate a response, instead of having the user do it.

 ## Thanks